jefflovejapan/ios-assignment/README.md

 ### User overview
 This screen should show information about the user, as well as a list of the user's repositories.
-You can do this any way you please, but a table view with a header seems most likely.
+You can do this any way you please.
 The information about the user should include:

 - The user's name and username
 - The user's avatar